FAQs

 How can I pay to charge my car?

-Hybrid cars and Electric cars are charged the same rate of £9 per charge (this is worked out on the assumption a car is plugged in overnight, via your outfit using a mode 2 cable drawing a maximum of 2.3kw, which is the same regardless of the car type)
+Hybrid cars and Electric cars are charged the same rate of £7 per day/night.
+This is worked out on the assumption a car is plugged in one or more times to charge between 1 pm and midday, via your outfit (not directly into the bollard) using a mode 2 cable drawing a maximum of 2.3kw, which is the same regardless of the car type.
+Please let the site staff know if you want to charge your car - you can pay at Reception.

 Which sites/pitches is this applicable to?

-This is available at all Club owned sites except Wyatts Covert Club Campsite*.
+This is available at all Club owned sites except Wyatts Covert and Steamer Quay Club Campsites*.
 Any pitch that has an electric hook up bollard included can be used to charge an electric/hybrid car.
 Please note a number of sites (listed here) have specific EV charging points installed in the car park and these will be charged at the prevailing rate at the time.

-*With the electrical metering trial at Wyatts Covert Club Campsite this will allow members to plug in via their outfit and pay directly for their whole outfit’s electricity consumption whilst using the pitch.
-Therefore the EV vehicle £9 charge will no longer be applicable here.
-With a successful trial, we'll then look at a larger scale roll out to other sites on the network.
+*The electrical metering trial at these two campsites will allow members to plug in via their outfit and pay directly for their whole outfit’s electricity consumption whilst using the pitch.
+Therefore the EV vehicle £7 charge will no longer be applicable here.

 What restrictions do you have when charging vehicles?